cysouw/YAST/text/yast.md

 ### *Verb*

 The class of *Verb* also corresponds to the traditional concept as used in German grammar, illustrated here with the verb *lesen* 'to read' in [@next].
 When used as a predicative head a German verb has person-number-tense inflection [@next a].
 All German verbs can be used as a referential head in the *Infinitiv*, a form ending in *-en* and written with a capital in German orthography when used as a referential head [@next b].
-As a referential head, the gender of a verb is always *Neutrum*.
+As a referential head, the gender of a verb is always neuter.

 All German verbs can also be used as an attributive admodifier in the form of a so-called *Partizip Präsens* (also called *Partizip I* the German grammatical tradition) ending in *-end* and taking adjectival agreement [@next c].
 Other non-finite verbal forms (like the *Partizip Perfekt*) are also possible in this function, but not for all verbs, so they are not included here as a general syntactic option.